NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 but on the other hand they can really give helpful tips that would save lots of time and worrying

+3/24/2017 5:57 AM

+ **sayan_faraz** :

+ >but again a lot of this is 'trial and error' like in startups, so not completely sure if our approach has been a good one :stuck_out_tongue:

+>
+i'll definitely say it has its pros and cons